ansible-collections/amazon.aws/docs/docsite/rst/dev_guidelines.rst

 Release policy and backporting merged PRs
 -----------------------------------------

-All ansible.aws and community.aws PRs must be merged to the ``main`` branch first.
+All amazon.aws and community.aws PRs must be merged to the ``main`` branch first.
 After a PR has been accepted and merged to the ``main`` branch they can be backported to the stable branches.

 The ``main`` branch is a staging location for the next major version (X+1) of the collections and